 At first we focused on fixing the buildings, preserving what we could and remodeling where necessary.
 The Schenectady Heritage Foundation rewarded my efforts when I restored a dilapidated porch, replacing the 1950s-era wrought iron with salvaged wood columns.
 Another Heritage award came when I removed (yes, removed!) the vinyl siding from a turn-of-the-century house.
 (See photos.)

 The renovation projects brought new energy to my primary career, writing.
 After completing a Doctor of Arts in English from UAlbany, I wrote home improvement articles for House & Garden magazine, Realtor Magazine, and other publications.
-I became a columnist for the architecture pages at About.com, published two books on interior design, The Healthy Home and The Stress-Free Home, and began writing stories and poems for literary magazines.
+I became the architecture columnist for ThoughtCo.com, published two books on interior design, The Healthy Home and The Stress-Free Home, and began writing stories and poems for literary journals.
+A poetry collection is forthcoming from Brick Road Poetry Press.

-Today, I still live next to my rental buildings and divide my time between writing and renovations.
+Today, I still live near my rental apartments in Schenectady.
 I depend on younger and stronger folk to do the heavy lifting, but you’ll still see me hauling ladders up and down the street.
 My goal is to create an interesting and pleasing community for the tenants, many of whom are employees of nearby GE.
 They are also my neighbors and my friends.

 Please don’t hesitate to send me an email if you’d like to learn more about Pretty Apartments.